-- B) Define a macro that finds the maximum of two numbers.
-Write a C program that uses the macro and prints the maximum of two numbers. - 16.
-A) Write a C Program to calculate the sum of n numbers entered by the user using malloc() and free() functions. - B) Write a C Program to calculate the sum of n numbers entered by the user using calloc() and free() functions.
+B) Define a macro that finds the maximum of two numbers.
+Write a C program that uses the macro and prints the maximum of two numbers.

+16. A) Write a C Program to calculate the sum of n numbers entered by the user using malloc() and free() functions.

+B) Write a C Program to calculate the sum of n numbers entered by the user using calloc () and free() functions.

-- 1. Mastering C, K.R.
+1. Mastering C, K.R.
 Venugopal and S.R.
-Prasad, TMH Publishers. - 2.
-Computer Programming using C in C, V. Rajaraman, PHI. - 3.
-Programming in C, Stephen G. Kochan, Fourth Edition, Pearson Education. - 4.
-C++: The complete reference, H. Schildt, TMH Publishers.
+Prasad, TMH Publishers.

+2. Computer Programming using C in C, V. Rajaraman, PHI.

+3. Programming in C, Stephen G. Kochan, Fourth Edition, Pearson Education.

-(Sponsored by TKR Educational Society , Approved by AICTE, Affiliated by JNTUH, Accredited by NAAC with 'A' Grade)
+4. C++: The complete reference, H. Schildt, TMH Publishers.

+AN AUTONOMOUS INSTITUTION Accredited by NBA and NAAC with 'A' Grade.
+(Sponsored by TKR Educational Society, Approved by AICTE, Affiliated to JNTU H) Medbowli, Meerpet, Balapur, Hyderabad, Telangana - 500 097 Phone: 9100377790, email: info@tkrcet.ac.in, web site: www.tkrcet.ac.in

-BUSINESS ECONOMICS AND FINANCIAL ANALYSIS (D2HSBF)
+BUSINESS ECONOMICS AND FINANCIAL ANALYSIS (DHSBF)